 OC: Acronym for "Original Character".
 Refers to a character made by the author of a fanwork, rather than a character from a pre-existing piece of media.

 For example: Back in third grade, I had a Beyblade OC named Flower.
 She worked for Nintendo, constantly vandalized Wikipedia, and could turn video game consoles into chocolate.
+She was obviously overpowered, but I do still have a little bit of fondness for her.

 OoC: Not to be confused with "OC".
 Acronym for "Out of Character".
-Refers to a character behaving differently than they would in canon.
+Refers to a character behaving much differently than they would in canon.
 Generally frowned upon.